Subscribe

 Step 3: The evaluation process

-Many rescues require an evaluation process prior to authorizing an adoption.
+Many rescues require an evaluation process before authorizing an adoption.
 Not all of them require this many steps, but in general, this process is a great way to make sure you’re the right person for the right dog.
 Call the rescue ahead of time or visit their website so you’re prepared.

 The specific documents required for adopting a dog may vary depending on the shelter or rescue organization you are working with.
 However, here are some common documents that you may be asked to provide:

 • Adoption application.
 Most shelters and rescues will have an adoption application form that you need to fill out.
-This form typically asks for your personal information, contact details, and questions about your experience with pets and how you plan to care for the dog.

 • Identification.
 You will likely be asked to provide a valid photo ID, such as a driver’s license or passport, to verify your identity.